OOPSpam/blog/_posts/2024-08-20-spam-protection-for-wpdiscuz.md

 ---
 layout: post
-title:  "Combatting Comment Spam like a Pro: Explore WPDiscuz's Anti-Spam Capabilities"
+title: 4 Ways to Stop Spam on WPDiscuz Comments
+date: 2026-01-22T09:47:00.000-06:00
 author: onar
 image: /assets/posts/wpdiscuz/wpdiscuz-meta.png
-tags: [WordPress, comment, wpdiscuz]

-description: "Learn how to add spam protection to WPDiscuz comment system with these 4 different methods in WordPress."
+description: Learn how to add spam protection to WPDiscuz comment system with these 4 different methods in WordPress.
+tags:
+  - WordPress
+  - comment
+  - wpdiscuz
 ---
 <center>
 <img loading="lazy"  width="600" alt="WPDiscuz plugin" src="/blog/assets/posts/wpdiscuz/wpDiscuz.png">
 </center>
 <br/>

 WordPress already comes with a built-in comment system.
 It does not have many features except basic commenting.
 And this is enough for many of us.
 However, if you'd like to have more features like Comment Rating, Social Commenting, Comment Stats, and Multi Layout then [WPDiscuz](https://wpdiscuz.com/) is your solution.
-It is a free plugin and pack with features.
+It's a free plugin packed with features.

 In this article, we are going to focus on how to use different spam protection options to protect your WPDiscuz comment system.
 WPDiscuz supports reCAPTCHA and WordPress's native *Comment Moderation* as a way to stop spam.
 There are also third-party plugins that support WPDiscuz.